 The Langham London

 Cited as the birthplace of afternoon tea, there’s much to persuade you to brew and bite at The Langham’s Palm Court.
 Nestled at the northernmost point of Regent Street, afternoon tea at The Langham has a contemporary take on tradition, looking to Britain’s favourite biscuits and baked tarts in its menu.
 Book now for afternoon tea at The Langham.

 Hotel Café Royal

 Hotel Café Royal offers award-winning afternoon teas in a variety of settings.
 Whether you select the Grade II listed Oscar Wilde Lounge or a more contemporary experience at Cakes & Bubbles, you're sure to enjoy the same first class service.
-Tuck into sandwiches inspired by the royal residences and sweet treats which celebrate some of the Queen's favourite fashion accessories.
+Tuck into scrumptious sandwiches and sweet treats and delight in the grandeur of the atmosphere.
 Don't miss out, book your afternoon tea at Hotel Café Royal.